Is it safe to go to big sporting events during the pandemic?

 The CDC offers additional guidance to help sports fans make decisions as the pandemic continues, such as checking with event organizers about what safety measures are being taken.
 An important reminder: If you have symptoms, are waiting for a virus test result or have been exposed to someone who’s infected, you should stay home, the CDC says.

 The AP is answering your questions about the coronavirus in this series.
-Submit them at: FactCheck@AP.org.
+Submit them at: FactCheck(at)AP.org.
 Read more:

 I got the COVID-19 vaccine.
 What can I safely do?